rax-incubate/gcp-mc-demo/README.md

   gsutil mb -c standard -l us-east1  -p $PROJECT_ID gs://${TF_STATE_BUCKET}
   ```

-  - Update the `state.tf` file with the right values from the above step
+  - Update the `state.tf` file with the right GCS value from the above step.

   - Review the template `template-terraform.tfvars` file and update it to your choices.
 The most critical values have "CHANGE-THIS" in the comments.
 The rest can be left as defaults. `variables.tf` has more details.
-Finally rename it to terraform.tfvars
+Finally rename it to `terraform.tfvars`.

   ```
   mv template-terraform.tfvars terraform.tfvars
   ```

-  - Run terraform init, plan and apply
+  - Run terraform init, plan and apply.

   ```
   export TF_VAR_env1_gcp_project=$PROJECT_ID && terraform init